 - We expect airport passenger growth rates to remain at multiples of GDP growth rates, driven by the declining real cost of travel, the growth of the global middle class and an acceleration in baby boomer retirements

-- We are still at the early stages of LNG & NGLs becoming a truly globalized industry.
+- We are still at the early stages of LNG & NGLs becoming a truly globalised industry.
 More investment in infrastructure will be needed to support this structural change

 - We expect renewable energy and battery storage investment will continue to grow over the next decade, albeit at a slower rate due to the law of large numbers and a gradual reduction in subsidy levels